In the Age of Digital, every business is a software business.

 SAFe 5 includes an overview tab shown in Figure 3.
 This graphic provides a simplified view of SAFe’s Seven Core Competencies of the Lean Enterprise and their twenty-one dimensions that enable business agility.
-Lean-Agile Leadership remains at the foundation.
-The customer is prominently featured at the center as the focal point for all the competencies is the Business Agility Value Stream (see Business Agility).
+The focal point for all the competencies is the Business Agility Value Stream (see Business Agility).
 Lean-Agile Leadership is the foundation.
 Measure and Grow at the top right is a reminder of periodic assessments needed to track the organization’s progress towards the principles and practices that enable business agility.
 This overview is a useful tool for providing an initial orientation to SAFe, introducing the business agility assessment, and framing executive briefings.

 Seven Core Competencies of the Lean Enterprise